The tips contained in these pages are for educational purposes only.

 - Pour cool water over areas burned.
 Keep pouring the cool water for at least 3-5 minutes (30-40 minutes for chemical injury).
 DO NOT PACK THE BURNED AREAS IN ICE!
 This may increase the extent of injury and cause hypothermia.

 - Remove all jewelry, belts, tight clothing etc. from over the burned areas and from around the victim’s neck.
 Swelling of burned areas occurs immediately.

-- Do not apply ointments or butter to wounds.
+- Do not apply ointments or other "home remedies" to wounds.
 These may cause infection due to their oil base and convert wounds to deeper injury.

 - Cover burns with a clean dry dressing, bandage or sheet.

 - Keep victim warm.

 - Seek medical attention as soon as possible.

 In the average household, the hot water heater is set at medium, or 140 degrees.
 A severe water burn can result in scarring, disability or even death.